Little People of the Pryor Mountains: The Little People of the Pryor Mountains

 Crow folklore says the "Little People" live in the Pryor Mountains, a small mountain range in Carbon County, Montana and Bighorn County, Montana.
 Petroglyphs on rocks in the mountains, the Crow said, were made by these demon-like creatures.
 Because the Little People live there, the mountains are sacred to the Crow.
 The Little People are said to be no more than 18 in (or knee) high.
 Crow folklore differs slightly from that of other tribes in describing the Little People of the Pryor Mountains as having large heads, nearly fourteen inches tall, and incredibly strong but short arms and legs; and little or no neck.
-In the story of "Lost Boy" (or "Big Gillespie" their god), the Crow told of a Little Person who killed a full-grown bull elk and carried it off just by tossing the elk's head over its shoulder.
+In the story of "Lost Boy", the Crow told of a Little Person who killed a full-grown bull elk and carried it off just by tossing the elk's head over its shoulder.
 The Crow expression, "strong as a dwarf," references the incredible strength of these Little People.
 However, they are incredibly fierce warriors, feed primarily on meat, and have many sharp, canine-like teeth in their mouths.
 Nearby tribes told stories of the Little People tearing the hearts out of their enemies' horses, stories which may have helped keep these tribes from making war on the Crow.
 Each year, the Crow made an offering to the Little People at Medicine Rocks (also known as "Castle Rocks"), where they believed some Little People lived.
 The Pryor Mountains Little People were also known for stealing children, food, medicine, and tobacco.
 The Crow also believed that the Little People created stone arrowheads, for the Crow themselves only knew how to make bone arrowheads.
 Anyone who tried to play a trick on the Little People would incur their wrath, which usually destroyed him and his entire family.